 Sheet Pan Shrimp Boil

-This easy Sheet Pan Shrimp Boil takes all the flavors of a classic shrimp boil and turns them into an easy one-dish dinner!
-Juicy shrimp, spicy sausage, and simple vegetables will make this your next go-to.
-Even better?
-It’s naturally gluten-free!
+This Sheet Pan Shrimp Boil takes the flavors of a classic shrimp boil and turns them into an easy one-dish dinner!
+Shrimp and sausage are baked in the oven with corn and potatoes for your next go-to.

 Prep: 15 minutes